lelebus/wcms-onboarding/README.md

 This repository has been created to smoothly on-board a new user on the Vinoteqa platform, stress-free and even when you're drunk :)

+*In the case you're drunk, please double check your work the day after to make sure that you didn't mess things up!*

 ## Table of contents

 - [Getting started](#getting-started)